LunarG/VulkanSamples/CONTRIBUTING.md

 ### **The Repositories**

-The Vulkan source code is distributed across several GitHub repositories.
+The source code for various Vulkan components is distributed across several GitHub repositories.
 The repositories sponsored by Khronos and LunarG are described here.
 In general, the canonical Vulkan Loader and Validation Layers sources are in the Khronos repository, while the LunarG repositories host sources for additional tools and sample programs.